 Chrysalis Gilmer (Editor in Chief 2021-2022)

-Chrysalis Gilmer is an English major at Friends University, who aspires to find a career in writing.
+Chrysalis Gilmer is an English major at Friends University, who aspires to be a writer.
 Her inspiration comes from her mother, who is a published author herself, and has always encouraged her writing throughout the years.
-She enjoys reading as much as she does writing, and also holds a passion for music as well as art very close to her heart.
+She enjoys reading as much as she does writing, and also holds a passion for the arts close to her heart!